[3 MIN READ]

-Flu season is here and our country is still in the middle of the coronavirus (COVID-19) pandemic.
+Annual flu season is the last thing you want to think about when the world is still in the midst of the COVID-19 pandemic.
 And, while it may not be what you want to hear, it is possible to have the flu and COVID-19 at the same time.
-Both of these viruses can be hard on our bodies, but we’re still not sure how they will interact with each other.

 Your best bet for staying healthy and well?
 Get your flu vaccine.
 It’s the number one way to protect yourself from getting the flu and making your symptoms less severe if you do catch the virus.